 10 oz, 12 oz, 14 oz or 16 oz boxing gloves?

 We are here to help you to choose the correct OZ for your boxing gloves.
-Regardless if you are you searching for an all-round boxing glove or specific sparring gloves, we help you find the correct size to choose when buying boxing gloves.
+Regardless of if you are searching for an all-around boxing glove or specific sparring gloves, we help you find the correct size to choose when buying boxing gloves.

-8 oz boxing gloves is typically used for fighting and competition only.
-Very small on adult hands so reserved for full contact tournaments and fights.
+8 oz boxing gloves are typically used for fighting and competition only.
+Very small on adult hands so reserved for full-contact tournaments and fights.
 Best used for women and youths.
 Also very regular in competitions in the stadiums of Thailand.
 (Up to 110 lbs – 50 kg)

-The 12 oz boxing gloves is more common use for pads and light sparring.
+The 12 oz boxing gloves are more common use for pads and light sparring.
 Works also excellent to use when drilling with your training partner.
-The best all-around training glove is an 12 oz glove if you are not sure what size to buy.
-(100 lbs – 150 lbs / 45 kg – 67 kg)
+The best all-around training glove is a 12 oz glove if you are not sure what size to buy.
+(100 lbs. – 150 lbs / 45 kg – 67 kg)

-14 oz boxing gloves is used mostly for sparring and a very good “all-rounder” glove.
+14 oz boxing gloves are used mostly for sparring and are a very good “all-rounder” glove.
 This size is suitable to use in free-sparring and hitting pads.
-They are slightly lighter than the large 16oz’s and as such don’t tire your arms as much when you’re hitting pads.
+They are slightly lighter than the large 16 oz and as such don’t tire your arms as much when you’re hitting pads.
 (151 lbs – 175 lbs / 68 kg – 79 kg)

-16 oz boxing gloves is used for heavy sparring.
-If you hit hard, have big hands or weighs over 80 kg, these gloves are essential in protecting your partner’s safety.
+16 oz boxing gloves are used for heavy sparring.
+If you hit hard, have big hands, or weigh over 80 kg, these gloves are essential in protecting your partner’s safety.
 They are bigger and safer because they have a wider area with more padding.
 You should definitely use these gloves when you are sparring, but they will also work great for pads.
 (Over 175 lbs / 80 kg)

-Important: This information and advice is indicative only.
-We suggest to consult with your trainer who will be able to choose the most appropriate model for you.
+Important: This information and advice are indicative only.
+We suggest consulting with your trainer who will be able to choose the most appropriate model for you.

 Boxing Gloves Information

-Three types of padding commonly used in boxing gloves are horsehair padding, foam padding or a mix of both.
-Foam padding gloves use latex and PVC foam with shock absorber.
+Three types of padding commonly used in boxing gloves are horsehair padding, foam padding, or a mix of both.
+Foam padding gloves use latex and PVC foam with a shock absorber.
 Horsehair gloves last longer than foam padding gloves and are environmentally friendly, but are less protective.